cappuccinotm/dastracker/README.md

 This flow checks whether any issue in github is updated and sends an RPC call to Print method with the specified message.

-The configuration file uses the [go template language](https://pkg.go.dev/text/template) for placeholders.
+The configuration file uses the [go template language](https://pkg.go.dev/text/template) for placeholders and [expr language syntax](https://github.com/antonmedv/expr) for evaluating conditions for `if` steps.

+Notice, that the condition references to update without leading dot, e.g. `Update.Title`.

 `with` keyword specifies variables for each Action.